-For information on the lowest cost bronze plan you could have purchased for your tax household, visit healthcare.gov or contact the Marketplace serving your area.
-Subtract from the premium the maximum premium tax credit that you could have claimed if these individuals had enrolled in that plan.
+For information on the lowest cost bronze plan you could have purchased for your tax household, visit www.healthcare.gov or contact the Marketplace serving your area.
+Subtract from the premium the premium tax credit that would have been allowed for the year if these individuals had been covered by a qualified health plan offered through the Marketplace.
 You can claim the exemption for unaffordable coverage for the individual if the result is more than 8% of your household income.

-If the Marketplace serving the area where the individual resides does not offer a single bronze plan that would cover everyone in your tax household who may be eligible for the exemption for unaffordable coverage, add the premiums for the lowest cost bronze plans that are offered through the Marketplace where one or more of the members of your tax household who may be eligible for this exemption reside that would together cover all of these individuals.
+If the Marketplace serving the area where the individual resides does not offer a single bronze plan that covers everyone in your tax household who may be eligible for the exemption for unaffordable coverage, add the premiums for the lowest cost bronze plans that are offered through the Marketplace where one or more of the members of your tax household who may be eligible for this exemption reside that would together cover all of these individuals.